lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 in general extension/inheritance is a complicated pattern, to use an object you need to understand its type hierarchy and all the ways that can affect its behaviour [https://vimeo.com/69255635](https://vimeo.com/69255635)
 Its best to favour typical object composition with simple functions with inputs and outputs.
 This is because it has less state (you might inherit things you don't want).
+Using this contrived example, why does a duck have a name or use words if all it does is quack? why is it an animal? a quacking function probably suffices.

 It is also easier to unit test because using mocks for some objects in the class hierarchy can be difficult (you may want to use mock objects to test some code interacts with other parts correctly without having to test those parts too).

+Generally using inheritance is good when you know that the subclass really is a subtle variation of the parent class and they will normally want to share behaviour